Capacitors from the Congo

 [via]

 This entry was posted in materials, possessed products, product design, supply chain, traceability.
 Bookmark the permalink.
-Post a comment or leave a trackback: Trackback URL.
+Both comments and trackbacks are currently closed.